Skuas of The Petrel Station

 Scientific name: Stercorarius maccormicki

-These are large, stocky, powerful seabirds with broad wings, a heavy bill, and bold white flashes in the wings.
-When one comes in, they often stirs things up by harassing other seabirds for food.
-They are a real thrill to see, especially as they often come in impressively close.
+They are large, stocky, powerful seabirds with broad wings, a heavy bill, and bold white flashes on the wings.
+When one comes in, they often stir things up by harassing other seabirds for food.
+They are a real thrill to see, and they’ll often come in really close.

 They breed in Antarctica and disperse widely at sea, with the birds we encounter likely heading back to their breeding grounds in spring.